Note: The following is a story based on real youth experience of the author.

 Attendees included a few local kids, in particular slightly older girl that had a crush on me.
 She feigned amazement at my ‘magical’ tricks, but was really the only one impressed!
 Soon afterwards I decided not to pursue a career as a magician 🙂

 Clipping the edges of thick cloud over the mighty Columbia River gorge, I headed for a former USAF airstrip in Eastern Washington State near the Canadian border.
-Sadly it would be my last flight in Mooney N1060B.

 The adventure began a few years earlier as I searched for a bargain-priced airplane, straining my eyes on those tiny Aviation Plane ads.
 With a little extra cash sale of a fixer-upper real estate project burning a hole in my pocket, I was hoping to pursue much loved flying hobby after several years of absence.